The Complete Guide to Hiking Half Dome in Yosemite National Park

 • Thunderstorms are approaching

-But most fatigue actually hits during the Sub Dome climb just before the cables.
+Underestimating the Distance - Many hikers assume the cables are the hardest part, but most fatigue actually hits during the Sub Dome climb just before the cables.

-Where to Stay Near Half Dome
+Where to Stay & Eat

 If you want an early start, staying close to Yosemite Valley is ideal.